-Frieda Zuckerberg, Office of Undergraduate Advising/Learning Communities for Institutional Change and Excellence
+Frieda Zuckerberg, Learning Communities for Institutional Change and Excellence

 ATDT seeks members who love to create welcoming environments in which all advisors can do their best learning.
 Membership is open to anyone with an advising or career services-related role, but the number of committee seats available depends on member departures from year to year.

 We value diverse perspectives and approaches to learning & professional development, and particularly encourage advisors who have participated the “Art of Advising”, the Leadership Institute, or other learning around identity and cultural literacy to apply.

 All ATDT members are encouraged to participate on a subcommittee that carries forth training initiatives and ideas, which means they will have additional meetings related to the subcommittee tasks.
 Members are also expected to serve as hosts at the annual UW-Madison Advising Conference.

 To indicate your interest in joining ATDT, please take the OUA Committee Interest Survey.